US offers $10m reward over IS-K terror attack

 The State Department says terror leader Sanaullah Ghafari is to blame.

-It has set up a new Rewards for Justice programme, and its first move was to offer the rewards for for information on terrorists operating in Afghanistan, in particular Ghafari, who is head of the Islamic State offshoot IS-K.
+It has set up a new Rewards for Justice programme, and its first move was to offer money for information on terrorists operating in Afghanistan, in particular Ghafari, who is head of the Islamic State offshoot IS-K.

 US troops withdrew from Afghanistan in August last year - a widely-criticised move which led to Taliban militants returning to power and the collapse of the Afghan security forces that US troops and allies had trained and funded for years.